Château Franc Mayne Saint-Émilion 2016 - Grand Cru Classé

 Wine rated (2018 guide) 92/100

 Purple with violet highlights.
 Franc Mayne's bouquet is complex and subtle.
-I detect notes of pepper, black berries and spices.
+I detect notes of pepper, black berries, and spices.
 On the palate, the wine is full-bodied and juicy.
-The tannins are elegant, well integrated and in harmony with the structure.
+The tannins are elegant, well-integrated, and in harmony with the structure.
 The structure supports the aromatic expression well, right through to the finish.
-This Franc Mayne stands out for its elegance and its ability to reconcile power and delicacy.
-Well done!
+This Franc Mayne stands out for its elegance and its ability to combine power and delicacy.
+Bravo.
 2022-2036